-Measurements and calculations of traffic statistics shall be done only on non-pre-assigned trunk channels which are defined in the configuration data.
+Measurements and calculations of system statistics shall be done only on non-pre-assigned trunk channels which are defined in the configuration data.
 The DLC ON ratio for voice/voiceband data and the DLC ON ratio for 64 kbit/s unrestricted traffic parameters shall be obtained separately for each destination.
 All other parameters shall be obtained separately for each transmit pool.
 The measurements of each parameter shall be made over an operator settable statistics time interval (STI).
-Each statistic shall be calculated once every 1.0 minute interval with the accumulated data from every sampled DCME frame (e.g. each 10th frame).
-The average over the STI shall be the average of the values calculated each 1.0 minute interval during the STI within the range from 10 minutes to 60 minutes (in 10 minute steps).
+Each parameter may be measured over a different STI provided that the significance of these statistics do not adversely affect other DCMEs.
+Each statistic shall be calculated once every 1.0-minute interval with the accumulated data from every sampled DCME frame (e.g. each 10th frame).
+The average over the STI shall be the average of the values calculated each 1.0-minute interval during the STI within the range from 10 minutes to 60 minutes (in 10-minute steps).